Hello, I’m Danae.

 Thanks for visiting my Trip Over travel blog, which features WHAT THE..?!
 Travel Reviews.

-This travel blog isn’t one of those picture perfect dream travel blogs
+This blog isn’t one of those picture-perfect dream travel blogs

 Mine is different.
 Funny different.
 Strange different.